 For over 30 years, the annual CAHR Conference has been the meeting place for Canadian HIV researchers who come together to share the results of their work, network and exchange new ideas.
 What started out as a small annual gathering of scientists three decades ago now attracts over 800 diverse Conference-goers, made up of researchers from all pillars of research, community members, students, policymakers, international delegates, and other interested parties.

 As showcased each year at the CAHR Conference, the Canadian HIV research community has so much to be proud of and I would like to recognize the dedication and accomplishments of researchers from across all HIV research disciplines and communities.
 Your collective commitment, discoveries and advancements have contributed to improving the lives of people living with HIV, also to the prevention of its transmission of HIV/AIDS here in Canada and globally.

 At the same time, thousands of new infections occur each year in Canada and the number of people living with HIV continues to rise.
 Unresolved challenges remain including stigma and discrimination, and the face of the epidemic continues to change, severely impinging on the lives of different, mostly marginalized, populations.
 That is why CAHR must remain engaged and relevant.
 To that end, over the next two years CAHR will:

-- ensure that CAHR remains relevant and the CAHR Conference model reflects the changing face of the epidemic;
+- ensure that our CAHR Conference model continues to reflect the face of the epidemic